Hervé Léger: History

 Hervé Léger was founded in 1985 by the designer Hervé Peugnet (1957–2017).
-The same year Karl Lagerfeld advised Peugnet that his surname Peugnet would be too difficult for Americans, the target market, to pronounce, and instead suggested the surname Léger.
+That same year, Karl Lagerfeld advised Peugnet that his surname would be too difficult for Americans (the target market) to pronounce, and he suggested the surname Léger instead.
 Having lost the rights to the Hervé Léger name, Peugnet later took a third "brand" name as Hervé L. Leroux in 2000.

 As early as 1982, however, the fashion press was already referring to Peugnet as Hervé Léger, as that was the year he gained international attention for leading a design team at Chanel that revamped the Chanel silhouette, a year before Karl Lagerfeld took over the house.
-Peugnet had previously worked as an assistant to Lagerfeld and was likely influenced by Lagerfeld in his 1982 reworking of the Chanel look, a reworking that bore hallmarks of the body-conscious trend of the time, a trend followed by a number of eighties designers beginning in the late seventies, including Lagerfeld, Peugnet/Leger, Thierry Mugler, and, most famously, Azzedine Alaïa, to whom Peugnet's work would frequently be compared in the future.
+Peugnet had previously worked as an assistant to Lagerfeld and was likely influenced by Lagerfeld in his 1982 reworking of the Chanel look, a reworking that bore hallmarks of the body-conscious trend of the time, a trend followed by a number of eighties designers beginning in the late seventies, including Lagerfeld, Peugnet, Thierry Mugler, and (most famously) Azzedine Alaïa, to whom Peugnet's work would frequently be compared in the future.
 Peugnet altered the Chanel silhouette by broadening the shoulder, shortening the jacket, shortening and tightening the skirt, raising the heel height, and increasing the scale of the jewelry and purses, all controversial moves initially.

 Along with Azzedine Alaïa, who had introduced the style by 1985, Peugnet pioneered the creation of so-called bandage dresses, so-called "body-con" (body-conscious) garments made using materials traditionally associated with foundation garments to create bandage dresses that would mold and shape the wearer's figure with its signature bandage-like strips.